thwaller/protonvpn-ufw/README.md

 ### To do
 1. Ideally this will be a more comprehensive management script.
 Until then, the core rules need to be set and tested
 2. Evaluate need to further restrict by interface (wlo, eth, etc), protocol and port
-3. Make sure that all DNS is routed properly, routes provides possibility there is a potential leak
+3. Make sure that all DNS is routed properly, routes shows possibility there is a potential leak

 ### Local Ubuntu files of interest for disabling IPv6
 1. /etc/ufw/sysctl.conf